-The Remuneration of staffs are comprised of short term benefits and long-term benefits.
-Short term benefits are salaries, wages, overtime pay, bonuses, and other fringe benefits.
-Long-term benefits are provident fund, post-employment benefits and warrants from ESOP project.
+- 1. Short term benefits are salaries, wages, overtime pay, bonuses, and other fringe benefits such as maternity allowance, marriage allowance, and compensation for death. - Long term benefits are provident fund, post-employment benefits and warrants from ESOP project.
+Please also see "Esop Warrant" under item "Securities and Shareholders" for the expense from the certificate to buy ordinary shares.